wagnertayp/CvcTravelJobs-1/replit.md

   * Emphasized urgency: token will be transferred if payment not completed
   * Streamlined interface to focus on PIX payment exclusively
   * Integrated dynamic city name from CEP validation in queue pressure message
+  * Reduced warning message size with compact design and removed emoji from title
 - June 17, 2025.
 Updated comissoes page button text:
   * Changed "Ver Benefícios" to "Prosseguir" for more generic navigation labeling
 - June 17, 2025.
 Updated token validation status in beneficios page: